Coombszy/conga/README.md

 Allows users to POST JSON objects that are then stored in a queue.
 JSON Objects can then be previewed and fetched (Ingested and Removed) from the queue.

+API keys can be configured by supplying the `api_keys` string array in the config (see sample provided in config/conga.toml).
+If no keys are supplied, auth is disabled.

 ## WIP
-Project is in active development, and is currently missing some features (API Keys, static storage etc).
+Project is in active development, and is currently missing some features (e.g static storage).

 # Links
 Some useful links